Ficere/DummyDocking/readme.md

 2. Automated docking with score retrieval (only basic docking implemented yet). outputing to a CSV file.

+3. Retrieve interacting residues based on docking results and output them to another CSV file.

+4. (Optional) Search the SProt database based on the sequence to obtain key residues (known binding sites, etc.), and determine whether the interaction pocket protects these key residues.

 # Installing Dependencies
 ```bash
 # Set up a new environment